Welcome!

 THE GREAT HIDDEN SCANDAL...

-The Art Middlemen as a group in general; Are people who aside from the more sophisticated names they commonly refer to themselves as- i.e., Art gallery owners/directors, art publishers, art show directors/promoters etc.–These would really be more accurately defined as – Middlemen, agents, retailers, and salesmen.
+Are people who aside from the more sophisticated names they commonly refer to themselves as - i.e., Art gallery owners/directors, art publishers, art show directors/promoters etc.–These would really be more accurately defined as – Middlemen, agents, retailers, and salesmen.
 Their role in the art business is as their true occupational names suggest – They market and sell art.
-Expertise in what they do has been established by their education and/or work lives being focused on their subject, as it is with those of other occupations.
-Some are very good at what they do, others are not, but what they have in common is that their focus is more than anything else (including away from art) in the practices / thinking common to selling and salesmen.
-As they’re chosen particular product to sell is art / creative works, people would naturally think that they’re knowledge of the subject must be very extensive.
-The truth is, it often is not.
-A very very few may know a lot, some may know some, and many know only enough to disguise the fact from the majority of the public, who generally themselves are not knowledgeable enough to know the difference.
-Given that, this is the first tool, within a toolbox of many others to which the middlemen/salesmen utilize to their ends (and only their ends) in the art business.
-Finally, in defining the group, it should be noted that as a part of their interest and proficiency in their profession as salesmen, they are people very active with all endeavors pursuant to the psychology of controlling and directing other human beings.
-As I build a structure of facts towards the point of the issue, in order to avoid any reader making a seriously mistaken judgment, I would like to say that I have no inherent disrespect or dislike for salesmen or middlemen what-so-ever.
-I in fact admire many of them, although regretfully not as many that sell art, as those selling other things in other endeavors.
+Expertise in what they do has been established for most, by their education and/or work lives having been focused on their subject, selling and marketing.
+Some are very good at what they do, others are not, but what they have in common is that their focus is, more than anything else, (including away from art) the practices and thinking common to selling, and salesmen.
+As they’re chosen particular product to sell is art / creative works, people would (and do, unfortunately) naturally think that they’re knowledge of the subject must be very extensive.
+The truth is, it most often is not.
+A very, very few may know a lot having considerable and legitimate expertise, some may know some, but most only know enough to disguise the fact from the majority of the public, who generally themselves are not knowledgeable enough to know the difference.

 The Artists;